Tame the Wild with Byzantine Linearizability: Reliable Broadcast, Snapshots, and Asset Transfer: Byzantine Linearizable Reliable Broadcast

-Whereas in message passing systems reliable broadcast works in a push fashion, where the receipt of a message triggers action at its destination, in the shared memory model processes need to actively pull information from the registers.
-But if all messages are eventually pulled, the reliable broadcast properties are achieved, as proven in the following lemma.
+Note that as the definition above refers to sequential histories, the first broadcast operation (if such exists) is well-defined.
+Further, whereas in message passing systems reliable broadcast works in a push fashion, where the receipt of a message triggers action at its destination, in the shared memory model processes need to actively pull information from the registers.
+A process pulls from another process $j$ using the \emph{deliver(j,ts)} operation and returns with a value $m\neq\bot$.
+If all messages are eventually pulled, the reliable broadcast properties are achieved, as proven in the following lemma.

 \begin{lemma} A Byzantine linearization of a reliable broadcast object satisfies the three properties of reliable broadcast. \end{lemma} \begin{proof} If a correct process broadcasts $m$, and all messages are subsequently pulled then according to~\Cref{def:bc} all correct processes deliver $m$, providing validity.
-For agreement, if a correct process invokes \emph{deliver(j,ts)} that returns $m$ and all messages are later pulled by all correct processes, it follows that all correct process also invoke \emph{deliver(j,ts)} and eventually return $m'\neq \bot$.
+For agreement, if a correct process invokes \emph{deliver(j,ts)} that returns $m$ and all messages are later pulled by all correct processes, it follows that all correct processes also invoke \emph{deliver(j,ts)} and eventually return $m'\neq \bot$.
 Since \emph{deliver(j,ts)} returns the value $v$ of the first \emph{broadcast(ts,v)} invoked by process $j$ before it is called, and there is only one first broadcast, and we get that $m=m'$.
 Lastly, if \emph{deliver(j,ts)} returns $m$, by the specification, $j$ previously invoked \emph{broadcast(ts,m)}.

 \end{proof}